XanaduAI/MrMustard/README.md

 ```

 ## 8. Fock representation
 The Fock representation of a State is obtained via `.ket(cutoffs)` or `.dm(cutoffs)`.
 For circuits and gates it's `.U(cutoffs)` or `.choi(cutoffs)`.
-The Fock representation is exact (with miron caveats) and it doesn't break differentiability.
+The Fock representation is exact (with minor caveats) and it doesn't break differentiability.
 This means that one can define cost functions on the Fock representation and backpropagate back to the phase space representation.

 ```python
 # Fock representation of a coherent state